slickexo2/onlyoffice/README.md

 The Document Server needs only port 80 by default, but you also can run in on HTTPS.
 Follow its guides for more detailed setup.

+The Document Server uses tokens generated using the JSON Web Tokens standard.
+For the validation setup it is necessary to edit the configuration file which can be found (or created) at the following path:

+For Linux - /etc/onlyoffice/documentserver/local.json.
+For Windows - %ProgramFiles%\ONLYOFFICE\DocumentServer\config\local.json.

+You need to enable tokens validation and set up the secret key.
+To enable tokens validation set true values to the params:

+    services.CoAuthoring.token.enable.request.outbox
+    services.CoAuthoring.token.enable.request.inbox
+    services.CoAuthoring.token.enable.browser

+Specify the secret key in

+    services.CoAuthoring.secret.outbox.string
+    services.CoAuthoring.secret.inbox.string

+Save the local.json and restart the services:

+    supervisorctl restart all

+For more detailed information check the [Onlyoffice API Documentation](https://api.onlyoffice.com/editors/signature/)

 To check you have running Document Server successfuly, open a page on its address [http://DOCUMENT\_SERVER\_HOST/OnlineEditorsExample/](http://localhost/OnlineEditorsExample/), it will show you simple demo page where you can upload a document, or use their sample, and try to edit online in your browser.
 After you'll see it works well, you are ready to install the add-on in eXo Platform.

 ### eXo Platform Add-on